streamroot/integration-samples/orchestrator/android/ExoPlayer-Java/README.md

 implementation 'io.streamroot.ctl.delivery.client:orchestrator-sdk-utils:' + dc_version
 ```

 Add the CTLStatsView to your layout, ideally over the biggest surface.
-Not to worry, it won't intercept your touches.
+You can do this freely as it won't intercept your touches.

 ```xml
 <io.streamroot.ctl.delivery.client.utils.CTLStatsView